-BASIS OF CONSOLIDATION - The consolidated financial statements incorporate the financial statements of the Company and its subsidiary.
+BASIS OF CONSOLIDATION - The consolidated financial statements incorporate the financial statements of the Company and entity controlled by the Company.
 Control is achieved when the Company:

-- · Has power over the investee; - · Is exposed, or has rights, to variable returns from its involvement with the investee; and - · Has the ability to use its power to affect its returns.
+- Has power over the investee: - Is exposed, or has rights, to variable returns from its involvement with the investee; and - Has the ability to use its power to affect its returns.